-100. The medical products in the supply chain mapping exercise cover gloves, surgical mask, coveralls, hospital disinfectants, and respirators, and their associated components for the production.
+100. The medical products in the supply chain mapping exercise cover gloves, surgical masks, coveralls, hospital disinfectants, and respirators, and their associated components for the production.

 101. Gloves.
-In the SASEC-region, Sri Lanka is the only country which had the capacity, resources, and skill for mass production of gloves (industrial, surgical, and household) before the onset of the pandemic.
+In the SASEC region, Sri Lanka is the only country that had the capacity, resources, and skill for mass production of gloves (industrial, surgical, and household) before the onset of the pandemic.
 India, Bangladesh, and Myanmar started producing locally to meet the local demand and reduce dependency on import dependency only after the onset of the pandemic.
-India is the only net-exporter of latex sheets which is the key component for gloves in the region but has a limited exportable surplus, which would not be sufficient to cater to the demands of the SASEC nations.
+India is the only net exporter of latex sheets which is the key component for gloves in the region but has a limited exportable surplus, which would not be sufficient to cater to the demands of the SASEC nations.
 Primary exporters of final products are Sri Lanka and India.
 Despite the large trade with non-SASEC partners, Sri Lanka is not exporting gloves to key SASEC markets such as Nepal and Myanmar.
 Part of the exports of Sri Lanka to the rest of the world could be redirected to meet the demands of SASEC nations such as Nepal and Myanmar.
 There is a strong consumer preference for European/Australian brands in these nations.
 Several large brands including Ansell and Cardinal Health have large manufacturing facilities for gloves in Malaysia and Thailand from which they export to the world.
 Hence, consumers in the SASEC region with a preference for these large brands would invariably have to import gloves from Malaysia or Thailand.
-On the other hand, Sri Lanka in the SASEC region has a higher production capacity, it has a preferential export market in the USA because of better prices and therefore produces gloves of targeted quality.
-It would be helpful to support sharing product information among SASEC countries through interaction among business societies and holding business fair.
+On the other hand, Sri Lanka in the SASEC region has a higher production capacity, it has a preferential export market in the United States (US) because of better prices and therefore produces gloves of targeted quality.
+It would be helpful to support sharing of product information among SASEC countries through interaction among business societies and holding business fairs.

-Surgical Mask.
-SASEC region hardly had any units dedicated for manufacturing surgical/ 102. textile masks until the first guarter of 2020 and largely depended on imports to meet the demand.
+Surgical Masks.
+SASEC region hardly had any units dedicated to manufacturing 102. surgical/textile masks until the first quarter of 2020 and largely depended on imports to meet the demand.
 Due to the worldwide export bans and mask shortage, SASEC countries started producing masks to meet the local demand.
-India, Sri Lanka, and Bangladesh ramped up their production in a matter of months through their established textile enterprises.
+Bangladesh, India, and Sri Lanka ramped up their production in a matter of months through their established textile enterprises.
 Major components for surgical masks are non-woven fabric and ear loops.
 India is a major net exporter of the components to the SASEC nations, however, a substantial portion of the SASEC demand (including India's) is primarily being met by imports from non-SASEC nations.
 Bangladesh, India, and Sri Lanka are net exporters of final products.
-Net exports of Sri Lanka stood at US\$125 million.
-This is a sizable exportable surplus, which could, in part, be used to meet the demand of nations such as Bhutan, Myanmar and Nepal that are currently importing heavily from non-SASEC nations.
-One of the major reasons of preference of mask import from PRC is the competitive pricing.
-Also, Bhutan has limited trade relations with Sri Lanka due to the logistics challenges.
-Additionally, there is lack of understanding and information availability regarding the producers.
-Myanmar imposes comparatively high import tariff on surgical mask for all SASEC countries.
-It is recommended that sharing product information among SASEC countries is supported, and Myanmar's high import tariff on surgical mask for SASEC countries will be reviewed.
+Net exports of Sri Lanka stood at \$125 million.
+This is a sizable exportable surplus, which could, in part, be used to meet the demand of nations such as Bhutan, Myanmar, and Nepal which are currently importing heavily from non-SASEC nations.
+One of the major reasons for the preference for mask import from the PRC is the competitive pricing.
+Also, Bhutan has limited trade relations with Sri Lanka due to logistics challenges.
+Additionally, there is a lack of understanding and information availability regarding the producers.
+Myanmar imposes comparatively high import tariffs on surgical masks for all SASEC countries.
+It is recommended that sharing product information among SASEC countries is supported, and Myanmar's high import tariff on surgical masks for SASEC countries will be reviewed.